 In his municipal practice, Dan represents mainly municipal authorities and has been appointed as solicitor for several local sewer and water authorities.
 Dan has also represented boroughs, townships and other governmental entities.
 Much like in his business practice, Dan acts as these entities’ general counsel and works closely with municipal board members and staff in dealing with matters of governance, procurement, finance, land use, code enforcement, utilities, construction and other matters.

 Lenders and borrowers seek Dan out for his experience in a range of financing matters, from conventional bank borrowings to tax-free, venture capital, private equity and mezzanine financings.
 Dan also counsels clients in bankruptcy, restructuring and workout matters and has represented creditors before state and federal courts.

 Dan has lectured and presented on a wide variety of topics, including regulatory compliance, municipal issues and general business law matters.

-Dan earned his law degree from the Temple University Beasley School of Law, where he was a Staff Editor of the Temple Journal of Science, Technology and Environmental Law.
-While attending law school, Dan served as an intern for the Honorable Marjorie O. Rendell of the Third Circuit Court of Appeals.
-He also interned during law school for the Honorable Eric L. Frank of the United States Bankruptcy Court for the Eastern District of Pennsylvania.
+Dan earned his law degree from the Temple University Beasley School of Law, where he was a member of the Temple Journal of Science, Technology and Environmental Law.
+While attending law school, Dan served as a clerk for the Honorable Marjorie O. Rendell of the Third Circuit Court of Appeals and the Honorable Eric L. Frank of the U.S. Bankruptcy Court for the Eastern District of Pennsylvania.
 Dan first came to Barley Snyder as a summer associate and is a native of Lancaster County.